DevExpress/devextreme-documentation/concepts/Common/TypeScript Guides/05 Scopes of Types/10 Component-Specific Types.md

-Each DevExtreme component has its own set of types.

 ---
 ##### jQuery

-Find component types under the corresponding namespace:
+Each DevExtreme component has its own set of types.
+To access these types, specify `DevExpress.ui.component` where `component` is the component name in camel case.
+Your IDE should give you a list of available types.

     const dateType: DevExpress.ui.dxDateBox.DateType = 'datetime';

 ##### Angular

-To get component-specific types, import the `DxComponentTypes` declaration where `Component` is the component name:
+Each DevExtreme component has its own set of types.
+To access these types, import `DxComponentTypes` where `Component` is the component name.

+Our codebase includes the following lines (for example, in DateBox source code):

+    import type * as DxDateBoxTypes from "devextreme/ui/date_box_types";
+    export { DxDateBoxTypes };

+Here, `import type` is used to [import only types](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-8.html#type-only-imports-and-export) from a module, not the actual code that runs during runtime. `* as DxDateBoxTypes` means "import everything" from the module `"devextreme/ui/date_box_types"` and bundle it under the alias `DxDateBoxTypes`.

+We then export the `DxDateBoxTypes` alias so you can import these types in your application:

     <!-- tab: app.component.ts -->
     import { Component } from '@angular/core';
-    import { DxDateBoxTypes } from 'devextreme-angular/ui/date-box';
+    import { DxDateBoxTypes } from 'devextreme-angular/date-box';

     @Component({
         selector: 'app-root',